MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-install.md

 # [Upgrade the app](#tab/upgrade)

-To upgrade a previous installation of the *Capacity Utilization and Metrics* app, follow these steps:
+To upgrade a previous installation of the *Microsoft Fabric Capacity Metrics* app, follow these steps:

 1. Select one of these options to get the app from AppSource: